 Excited to explore Baltimore while you’re in town for convention?
-Join sisters from across the country for one of our off-site excursions.
-You can add these excursions during your convention registration.
+Join sisters from across the country for our off-site excursion.
+You can add this activity during your convention registration.

 STAR SPANGLED BANNER TOUR

 10 a.m. - 2 p.m.